jhaskinsjr/nebula/README.md

 on the same machine.
 This is what makes μService-SIMulator **the world's first cloud-native microarchitecture simulation framework**!

-Consider the following modified main.ussim file that spawns just two services on the local machine, and the rest on several different machines on my network:
+Consider the following modified init.ussim file that spawns just two services on the local machine, and the rest on several different machines on my network: